Chart Color Schemes

 Casino Surrounds has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Casino Surrounds' population, as of November 2025, is approximately 7,717 people.
-This figure indicates a rise of 336 individuals, representing a 4.6% increase since the 2021 Census, which reported a population of 7,381.
-The change is inferred from the estimated resident population of 7,577 in June 2024 and an additional 169 validated new addresses since the Census date.
-This results in a population density ratio of 2.0 persons per square kilometer.
-Casino Surrounds' growth rate of 4.6% since the 2021 census surpassed both the SA3 area (0.5%) and the SA4 region, positioning it as a growth leader.
-Interstate migration contributed approximately 55.0% to overall population gains during recent periods, although all factors including overseas migration and natural growth were positive influences.
+Based on AreaSearch's analysis, Casino Surrounds's population is around 7,717 as of Feb 2026.
+This reflects an increase of 336 people (4.6%) since the 2021 Census, which reported a population of 7,381 people.
+The change is inferred from the estimated resident population of 7,577 from the ABS as of June 2024 and an additional 169 validated new addresses since the Census date.
+This population level equates to a density ratio of 2.0 persons per square kilometer, providing ample space per person.
+Casino Surrounds's 4.6% growth since the 2021 census exceeded the SA3 area (0.6%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 55.0% of overall population gains during recent periods, although all drivers, including overseas migration and natural growth, were positive factors.

-AreaSearch is employing ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, an above median population growth is projected for regional areas nationwide, with Casino Surrounds expected to increase by 1,520 persons, reflecting a total gain of 17.9% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch utilizes the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Regarding demographic trends, an above-median population growth for regional areas across the nation is projected, with the area expected to increase by 1,520 persons by 2041 based on the latest annual ERP population numbers, reflecting a gain of 17.9% in total over the 17 years.

 Frequently Asked Questions - Population